yegor256/blog/_posts/2016/apr/2016-04-12-java-annotations-are-evil.md

 Foo foo = new FooThatRetries(new Foo());
 {% endhighlight %}

-And then, the implemenation of `FooThatRetries`:
+And then, the implementation of `FooThatRetries`:

 {% highlight java %}
 class FooThatRetries implements Foo {